islandwanderer/islandwanderer.github.io/index.md

 ![calendar page](./images/calendar.png)<br>

 Students can also check their personal calendar.
-If the student is signed chooses to attend an event, it will show up on their calendar.
+If the student chooses to attend an event, it will show up on their calendar.

 <h4 id="message">Message Page</h4>